bitshifter/glam-rs/README.md

 * `bool` types
   * vectors: `BVec2`, `BVec3` and `BVec4`

+All types are enabled by default.
+Only `f32` and `bool` types are built-in.
+All other types are optional and can be disabled if not needed for faster compile times.

 ### SIMD

 The `Vec3A`, `Vec4`, `Quat`, `Mat2`, `Mat3A`, `Mat4`, `Affine2` and `Affine3A`